 Due to the inflationary problem, when it is national capital goods or the devaluation of the money with relation to the dollar in the case of imputed goods, generally while the actives serve economically, its value is increased based on current money, the same for register sales.

 E. YIELD: the main problem of the conceptual type.
-The accounting in most of the cases recognizes the profit at the moment of the sale.
+The accounting in most cases recognizes the profit at the moment of the sale.

 The rent is generated through all the production cycles, including the activities of buying raw materials and the collection of portfolios.
 Also, the value of the profit depends on the accounting policies about depreciation, amortizations, valuations of inventories, punishments of portfolios, etc.